 Don’t be mistaken.
 This is not Gwyneth Paltrow’s “go-to nosh” after a detoxing, beachside pilates sesh’.
 It is, however, a full-fat, full-flavored hors d’oeuvre of which Julia Child would be proud to serve—at least I’d like to think so.

-“I’ve always loved the taste of liver!”
-That’s not something you’ll hear too often.
+Here’s something you won’t hear everyday: “I’ve always loved the taste of liver!”
 On the other hand, chicken liver pâté plays this role of ambassador; a shining star that’s somehow managed to bridge the divide between the liver lover and those with less sophistication.
 Cream is a key component in this recipe, producing a lightly-colored, less livery tasting mousse; making this a perfect introduction for the less initiated—and we all have one of those in our family.

 Mousse or Pâté?